 UV may have actually received a bad rap regarding this DBP (Disinfection By-Product) when used with bromine.
-In the available research, there is no evidence that UV oxidation alone contributes to bromate (BrO3–).
+There is no evidence that UV oxidation alone contributes to bromate (BrO3–).
 However, in UV/chlorination (or UV/persulfate) oxidation, bromate formation is recognized.
-Therefore, Sodium Bromide, when used with UV and some other form of oxidation does form some bromate.
-The question is does it form enough to pose a threat?
+Therefore, when used with UV and some other form of oxidation, Sodium Bromide forms some bromate.
+The question is, does it form enough to pose a threat?

 Ozone and UV are both powerful oxidizers and use of either can benefit water quality tremendously.
 However, caution should be exercised when matching a supplemental oxidizer to a primary disinfectant.
 When in doubt, consult your local Pool Professional.